BrenPatF/oracle_unit_test_examples/login_bursts/README.md

 There are Model clause and recursive subquery solutions in the thread similar to the blog, although not Match_Recognize, which was not available at that time.

+There is a short recording on the subproject (2m08s): login_bursts.mp4

 ## In this README...
 [&darr; Installation](#installation)<br />
 [&darr; Unit Testing](#unit-testing)<br />